About NSW GBOTA

 Life Members and DSA

-The NSW Greyhound Breeders, Owners & Trainers’ Association Limited Life Membership Criteria as at October 2014
+The NSW Greyhound Breeders, Owners & Trainers’ Association Limited Life Membership Criteria

 Article 5(h) of the Association’s Articles of Association states: